 Problems paying bills?
 Alternative methods of managing payments

-Of course, the best way to avoid potential credit issues is to effectively manage your payments, and for consumers who are having problems paying their electricity bills it may be worthwhile considering different payment methods.
+Of course, the best way to avoid potential credit issues is to effectively manage your payments.
+So if you are having problems paying your electricity bills on time, it may be worthwhile considering different payment methods.

-Retailers may allow for customers to set up automatic payments, arranging for fixed weekly, fortnightly or monthly payments to be made, and may also offer their own customised services, providing for bill payments to be made over a period of time.
+Some retailers also allow for you to set up automatic payments, arranging for fixed weekly, fortnightly or monthly payments to be made.